MaxiLR/DevContestor-Challenge/README.md

 ## Additional Notes
 - The bot evasion strategy relies on Playwright maintaining real browser fingerprints and cookies.
 For higher resilience you can rotate user agents, add random delays, or proxy requests, though AA's current flows already accept this approach.
 - Extend the `AVAILABLE_CROSS_REFERENCES` list to support more cabins once AA exposes consistent identifiers for them across award and cash searches.

+## Explanation
+Further enhancement for perpetual functioning can be achieved by implementing a proxy rotation strategy on top of browser fingerprinting rotation to reduce proxy usage.
+To withstand bigger concurrent loads horizontal scalability of this service is suggested with an L4 Load Balancer.